 Value added tax

-All organisations and individuals engaged in the sale of goods, the provision of processing, repair or replacement services, or import of goods within the PRC territory should pay value added tax (VAT).
+All organisations and individuals engaged in the sale of goods, the provision of processing, repair or replacement services, or import of goods within the PRC territory should pay VAT.
 The rate is variable; for example, the VAT on the sale of goods, labour services, leasing services of tangible movables or importing goods is 17 per cent, and the rate for selling services or intangible assets is 6 per cent.50

 All entities and individuals who execute or receive, within the PRC territory, documents in the categories specified in the relevant regulations are subject to stamp duty.
 The rate is variable; for example, the stamp duty on survey and design contracts for engineering and construction projects is 0.05 per cent of the receipt.51